Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Within-Group Assortment

-We can also consider the composition of group with greatest abundance at steady state, using the formulas considered in Proposition \ref{prop:mechanismpeak}.
-In Figure \ref{fig:rpeakfixedlambda}, we show a comparison between the group type with maximal average payoff $x^*_r$ and the group type that is most abundant at steady state for a fixed value of $\lambda$, plotted as a function of the assortment probability $r$.
-In Figure \ref{fig:rpeakinfinitelambda}, we make the same comparison, but this time consider the modal group type at steady state in the limit as $\lambda \to \infty$.
-For the finite $\lambda$ case, we see that the modal group type reaches full-cooperation as $r = r_W^a$ and the within-group dynamics themselves favor full-cooperation.
-In the case of infinite $\lambda$, we see that the modal group type at steady state features fewer cooperators than in the optimal group $x^*_r$ when $r < r_B$, and then the optimal group and modal group as $\lambda \to \infty$ coincide at full-cooperation when $r > r_B$.
-In a sense, we can think of having assortment at the level $r > r_B$ serves to erase the shadow of lower-level selection cast under the dynamics of multilevel selection for the underlying game played in groups with well-mixed interactions.
+We can also consider the composition of group with greatest abundance at steady state, using Equation \eqref{eq:PDmodal} for the case of $r < r_W^a$ and the fact that the population concentrates upon full-cooperation for $r > r_{W}^a$.
+In Figure \ref{fig:rpeakboth}, we show a comparison between the group type with maximal average payoff $x^*_r$ (given by Equation \eqref{eq:xrstar}) and the group type that is most abundant at steady state, plotted as a function of the assortment probability $r$.
+In the case of a fixed, finite $\lambda$ (Figure \ref{fig:rpeakboth},left), we see that the modal group type reaches full-cooperation as $r = r_W^a$ and the within-group dynamics themselves favor full-cooperation.
+In the case of infinite $\lambda$ (Figure \ref{fig:rpeakboth}, right), we see that the modal group type at steady state features fewer cooperators than in the optimal group $x^*_r$ when $r < r_B$, and then the optimal group and modal group as $\lambda \to \infty$ coincide at full-cooperation when $r > r_B$.
+As a result, we see that incorporating additional within-group assortment helps to increase steady state cooperation for fixed $\lambda$ and to faciliate the achievement of all-cooperative outcomes in the limit of strong between-group competition.